EliasB8/100-days-of-code/log.md

 ### Day 97: October 13 Tuesday, 2020
 **Today's Progress**: I completed the API and Microservices Cert courses.
 MongooDB and Mongoose is fun to work with, next up the 5 projects.
 Let us go get it!!

+### Day 98: October 14 Wednesday, 2020
+**Today's Progress**: I revised Node.js and Express in order to prepare for my first project @freecodecamp API and Microservices cert.
+Now am ready to go and nail the project.
+And day 98 only 2 days left for 100 woow!